drajkata/goithomeworks/Projects/AddressBook/README.md

   ```
   docker run -itd -p 3000:5000 drajkata/hm_address_book
-  # you can set other port than 3000
   ```

+  You can set other port than 3000.

 - To check your container ID use the following command:
   ```